readyready15728/keeling-curve/README.md

 My estimates may end up being wildly wrong some years from now—in either direction.
 But I am pretty sure that the overall upward trend will continue for decades to come.
-The reason I say that is that, in general, ecologically speaking, females are the limiting resource in sexual reproduction and bear most of the costs of reproduction.
+The reason I say that is that begins with the fact that, in general, ecologically speaking, females are the limiting resource in sexual reproduction and bear most of the costs of reproduction.
 Accordingly, females *choose* males according to *inter alia* competitive ability in providing resources for offspring.
 Notwithstanding claims made by social constructivists, subject matter experts generally believe much the same thing applies to *H. sapiens* as applies to the so-called "lower animals".
 In the case of human sociobiology, the outcome is the following:

 ![Forecast of CO2 ppm out to 2050](https://i.imgur.com/LoSPJfO.png "Yep, here it is again DDDDD:")